EnockOMONDI/YITPAPP/DEPLOYMENT_GUIDE.md

 1. **Review Configuration**
    - Verify all settings are correct
-   - Ensure the `may31` branch is selected
+   - Ensure the `deployment` branch is selected

 2. **Start Deployment**
    - Click "Create Web Service"